cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_mrbayes/mrbayes_handout.md

 # Prepare input files

-Now that our environment is set-up, we can prepare the input files.
-Use sftp (Filezilla or Cyberduck) to retrieve the input files from the ```pep662_class/class_shared``` folder on the cluster.
+Use sftp (Filezilla or Cyberduck) to retrieve the input files that we have prepared for you from the ```pep662_class/class_shared``` folder on the cluster.
 Copy the folder to your local computer (e.g. to your desktop).
 Use a text editor to examine the input files and adjust them to your needs.

 When ready, use sftp to move the folder with input files to the ```nfs_fs02``` drive on the cluster.